villafue/Capstone_2_MovieLens/README.md

 1. Kenneth Gil-Pasquel, my Springboard Data Science Advisor, was essential in the quality and timely completion of this project.
 2. [Frank Kane](https://www.linkedin.com/in/fkane/?trk=lil_course) and his [Building Recommender Systems with Machine Learning and AI](https://sundog-education.com/course/building-recommender-systems-with-machine-learning-and-ai/) is the framework my recommender systems were built upon.
 Furthermore, I loved how he explained recommendation systems from a practical and business standpoint, rather than just a scientific one (i.e. just trying to achieve the lowest RMSE possible).
-3. Tamas Bakos and his [Movie Recommendation Algorithm](https://www.kaggle.com/bakostamas/movie-recommendation-algorithm) notebook on Kaggle.
-It helped while I was doing my EDA.
-4. Jagannath Neupane and his [Analysis of MovieLens Dataset (Beginner's Analysis)](https://www.kaggle.com/jneupane12/analysis-of-movielens-dataset-beginner-sanalysis) notebook on Kaggle.
-His EDA was very helpful and I used his code to create the WordCount visual.